 - Temporary visa holders like subclass 482 and subclass 485 etc. are not allowed to come back to Australia.
 Which is causing them great trouble like not resuming their jobs in Australia which might end up in losing their employment position in Australia.

-The leniency in travel restrictions for temporary visa holders comes as very good news from Australian Government and we hope that all other issue related to travel ban can also be resolved soon.
+The leniency in travel restrictions for temporary visa holders comes as very good news from Australian Government and we hope that all other issues related to the travel ban can also be resolved soon.